jmvrbanac/Specter/docs/reporting/index.rst

 =========== ===================================================================
 Attribute   Note
 =========== ===================================================================
 format      Just a helper for parsers.
-It be the value "specter" version     Aid for parsers to know what version of the format we are running. specs       A list of spec objects that contain all of the test information
+It be the value "spektrum" version     Aid for parsers to know what version of the format we are running. specs       A list of spec objects that contain all of the test information
 =========== ===================================================================